afinisham96/afinisham96/README.md

 http://10.10.5.37:8083/additional-document-upload?f4bcaeac97da7f9c925b8c09304972e5&02PFON20000000000508

-As conversed, this is the method how to capture CCRIS commitment accurately.
+PF Application declined in LOS due to over commitment As conversed, this is the method how to capture CCRIS commitment accurately.

 With refer to attached CTOS report screenshot,